bxlab/cmdb-quantbio/assignments/lab/genome_assembly/assignment/index.md

 A string of length G has G - k + 1 kmers.
 For long strings, G - k + 1 is nearly the same as G e.g. for human using 19mers, 3,000,000,000 vs 2,999,999,986.

 While a string of length G has G-k+1 kmers, there may be many fewer *distinct* kmers.
-For example, in the string "GCATCATCATCATCATCATCAT..." the kmers are: GCA, CAT, ATC, TCA, CAT, ATC, TCA, CAT, ATC, TCA, CAT, ...
-As such there are only 4 disinct kmers (GCA, CAT, ATC, TCA).
-Of these GCA occurs once and the others occur many times.
+For example, in the string "GCATCATCATCATCATCATCAT..." the kmers are: GCA, CAT, ATC, TCA, CAT, ATC, TCA, CAT, ATC, TCA, CAT, ....
+As such, there are only 4 disinct kmers (GCA, CAT, ATC, TCA).
+Of these, GCA occurs once and the others occur many times.

 #### **Step 4.1**